Should Children Wear A Helmet While Scooting?

 Every parent’s challenge is to introduce their children to the big wide world while taking reasonable steps to maintain safety.
 You can’t wrap them in cotton wool, but you can make them wear a helmet.

-This certainly applies when they start using scooters, as they face the possibility of encountering traffic, pedestrians and cyclists.
+This certainly applies when they start using kids scooters, as they face the possibility of encountering traffic, pedestrians and cyclists.
 This is where they need to not only learn how to handle situations and take instructions for their own safety, but to wear the right equipment.

 Kids Safety Helmet